klange77/espa-surface-water-extent/cfmask-based-water-detection/README.md

-## CFmask Based Water Detection Version 1.0.0 - Release Notes
+## CFmask Based Water Detection Version 1.0.1 - Release Notes

-Release Date: March 2016
+Release Date: January 2017

-See git tag [cfwd-version_1.0.0]
+See git tag [cfbwd-version_1.0.1]

-This application adds water flags to the Level 2 QA Band for Landsat 4, 5, 7, and 8.
+This application adds water flags to the Level 2 Class Based QA Band for Landsat 4, 5, 7, and 8.

 ## Product Descriptions
+This is not an officially supported product.
+It is a temporary implementation for downstream processing.
-See the [TODO TODO TODO](http://landsat.usgs.gov/CDR_LSR.php) product guide for more information about the Level 2 QA product.
+See the [TODO TODO TODO](http://landsat.usgs.gov/CDR_LSR.php) product guide for more information about the Level 2 Class Based QA product.

 ## Release Notes
-* Initial implementation
-* Algorithm derived from our CFmask product code.
+* Updated mainly for terminology and naming.

 ## Installation